 How to Protect Yourself from Phishing

-As with all other types of cyber threats, the best way to stay safe is to adopt responsible surfing habits and use the best antivirus software.
+As with all other types of cyber threats, the best way to stay safe is to adopt responsible surfing habits and use the best antivirus software (like Norton, BitDefender, Intego or Panda).
 Good web browsing habits are particularly important because some types of phishing emails can steal your data while bypassing your cybersecurity software of choice.

 You should never divulge any personal information – be it credit card info, login credentials, or Social Security numbers – in emails or instant messages.
 If your email, online banking, digital wallet, or web shopping login page looks different than before, check the text on the page for spelling and grammatical errors, which are usually the tell-tale sign of a fake website.
 Always look for an “https” prefix in the address bar and the padlock icon next to it to make sure that the information you enter is secure.